FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 * > Homology Modeling
   > … ❓

 **Question:** UniProt currently holds about 85 Million proteins sequences: Do we have any idea about the structure of any of those?
 Roughly for how many?
-Do we have any idea how many of the 85Million are membrane / disorder?
+Do we have any idea how many of the 85 million are membrane / disorder proteins?

-> * Yes, for those in the PDB \(about 120k\)
+> * Yes, we have a 3D structure for those in the PDB \(about 120k\)
 > * By membrane prediction methods, we can predict which proteins are membrane proteins.
-So we can predict the number of membrane / disorder proteins under consideration of prediction accuracy
+So we can predict the number of membrane / disorder proteins under consideration of prediction accuracy.
-> * For the human proteon, it is estimated that about 25% are membrane proteins.
+> * For the human proteon, it is estimated that about 25% are membrane proteins, however the 3D structure of only 1000 - 2000 membrane proteins has been experimentally determined.

 **Question:** You want to use a regular neural network \(input/hidden/output\) too solve a certain prediction model. \(e.g. predict disordered regions\).
 How can you find how many hidden units you need?
 How what the best input is?
 How to best code the output \(here disorder\)?